emmercm/rpi-cast/README.md

                                    Default: 0.005

 Quality options:
-  -b, --bitrate string             Bitrate to use in kbps
+  -b, --bitrate number             Bitrate to use in kbps
                                    Default: 320 if not WAV/FLAC

   -c, --codec string               Audio codec to use
                                    Options: mp3, ogg, aac, opus, wav, flac
                                    Default: wav

-  -s, --sample-rate string         Sample rate to use in Hz
+  -s, --sample-rate number         Sample rate to use in Hz
                                    Default: 96000 if AAC/WAV/FLAC, otherwise 44100

 Other options: